SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 "Let's make it long, more regal like, I think," Pinkie answered.

-"Okay, I need you to hold up the skirt so I can cut it at the right length," Fluttershy said.
+"Okay, I need you to hold up the skirt, so I can cut it at the right length," Fluttershy said.

 "Okay," Pinkie said as she lifted the skirt in her hooves, spreading it out behind the ponnequin.

-Fluttershy carefully went around in a circle cutting the fabric at the right length.
+Fluttershy carefully went around in a circle, cutting the fabric at the right length.
 After the cut was over, Pinkie let the fabric hang.

 Taking a step back, both mares looked at the newly cut skirt.